pragmaticcoders/featmongo/README.rst

         :target: https://pypi.python.org/pypi/featmongo

-This is a wrapper allowing the usage of `feat` (https://github.com/f3at/feat.git) serialization layer with `pymongo`.
+This is a wrapper allowing the usage of `serialization` (https://github.com/pragmaticcoders/serialization) with `pymongo`.

 Usage